stilab-ets/stilab-ets.github.io/_pages/about.md

 * Prepare students to leading positions in academia and in software industry.

-### <span style="color:blue">Looking for Students!</span>
+### <span style="color:red">Looking for Students!</span>

 The STI Research Lab is always looking for motivated and hard working PhD, Masters, and undergraduate students to work on challenging topics on software maintenance and evolution.
-For more details, please see my research interests and my [current](https://ouniali.github.io/research/) and [previous work](https://ouniali.github.io/publications/).
+For more details, please see my research interests and our [current](https://ouniali.github.io/research/) and [previous work](https://ouniali.github.io/publications/).

-If you are excited and motivated to work on related topics, then send me an email with your CV, achievements, publications (if any), and a brief note explaining why you want to join my research team.
+If you are excited and motivated to work on related topics, then send an email to Dr. Ali Ouni (ali.ouni@etsmtl.ca) with your CV, achievements, publications (if any), and a brief note explaining why you want to join my research team.
 I would be happy also to discuss other well thought-out research ideas!